 The Parsons took the other half of the Hall, newly named as Sibbersfield House, Grace Cottage and the Percy Cane garden for £17,500.
 In October 1975, the Parsons sold Grace Cottage to Chris and Kathryn Quartermain.
 The Parsons lived in the House with their three children: Richard, Christopher and Sarah.

-In 1983, The Parsons sold Sibbersfield House to John and Anne Reed.
+In 1983, The Parsons sold Sibbersfield House to John and Anne Read.

-The Reeds sold Sibbersfield House to Richard and Sue Parkes in April 1986.
-The Parkes lived here with their three sons, Gareth, Jeremy and Craig.
+The Reads sold Sibbersfield House to Richard and Sue Parkes in April 1986.
+The Parkes live here, originally with their three sons, Gareth, Jeremy and Craig.
 Their profile can be found here.

 After its refurbishment in 1979 by the Hancocks, Stable Cottage has been rented to a number of different individuals and families, including Roger and Maureen Bayliss, Mike Harrison, Paul and Maggie Bristow and their sons Seb and Ben, and Colin and Helen Wicks.